 A: Our zvelo multiagent system for categorization (MASCAT) has hundreds of intelligent software agents working in coordination with each other.
 Its highly-distributed logic demands a highly-distributed and flexible production platform.
 MASCAT maintains fast and reliable inter-agent interactions and complies with the latency and throughput thresholds required for high availability of the categorization service.
 The zvelo engineering team chose sound design decisions such as taking advantage of a service oriented architecture (SOA).

 Q: Can zvelo customers take advantage of DAI?

 A: Our DAI system has been completed and released into production.
-The data generated is provided through subscriptions to our content dataset associated with zveloDP (data platform).
+The data generated is provided through zveloCAT, our real-time web content classification engine, and delivered either via zveloAPI or zveloDB.
 Customers can learn more about the content, other datasets, or our data platform by visiting our web site at www.zvelo.com.